If you’re looking to make some extra cash or even start a new career, then streaming on Twitch could be for you.

 Frequently Asked Questions

-Additionally, if you are able to forge connections with other streamers early on as a creator, you may be able to grow together, trading various strengths to make channel growth easier.
+Additionally, if you can forge connections with other streamers early on as a creator, you may be able to grow together, trading various strengths to make channel growth easier.
 Reach out to them on your social media as well.